hallambaker/PHB-Build-Tools/Libraries/Goedel.Protocol/index.md

 All objects created by ProtoGen are subclasses of JSONObject.
 This contains base methods for JSON encoding and decoding.

-In future, these should be static methods on the endoders that take a JSONObject and produce the corresponding encoder or vice versa.
+In future, these should be static methods on the encoders that take a JSONObject and produce the corresponding encoder or vice versa.